1993 Chicago Cubs season

 The 1993 Chicago Cubs season was the 122nd season of the Chicago Cubs franchise, the 118th in the National League and the 78th at Wrigley Field.
 The Cubs finished fourth in the National League East with a record of 84–78.
+This was the first season where the player's names appeared on the back of the home jerseys.
+Prior to 1993, names had only been seen on the away jerseys since the 1979 season.